SamHaate/Machine_Learning/README.md

-All the pythin files uploaded are templates that will help you learn about Machine Learning.
+All the python files uploaded are templates that will help you learn about Machine Learning.
 Feel free to utilize them!!